Migrating a WinUI or UWP class library to an Uno Platform class library

 It assumes you're using Visual Studio for Windows, but the steps are similar if you're using VS Code or another IDE.

-Follow the instructions to set up your development environment for Uno Platform with Visual Studio for Windows, or another supported IDE such as VS Code.
+Follow the instructions to set up your development environment for Uno Platform.

 Applying Uno Platform project structure

-Turning a UWP-only class library into an Uno cross-platform class library entails changing the contents of the existing
+Adding Uno Platform support to an existing class library entails changing the contents of the existing

 .csproj file.
 The steps in detail:

-Open the solution containing the UWP-only library you wish to convert.
+Open the solution containing the WinUI/UWP-only library you wish to convert.

-Create a Cross-Platform Library (Uno Platform) project in the same solution, and name it
+Create an Uno Platform Library project in the same solution, and name it

 Let's say we want to convert a library called 'CoolControls'.
 Right-click on the